jdevries3133/p5_ctd/README.md

 You don't need anything fancy installed on your machine to run P5.js locally.
 Just download the code from GitHub, navigate to this folder and double-click on `index.html`.
 The snowman should appear on your browser screen.

-If you change the `sketch.js` file **and hit refresh,** the drawing will update.
+Once you see the snowman, open `sketch.js` with a text editor.
+If you are on Windows, you can use Notepad.
+On macOS, you can use TextEdit.app.
+Make a change to the file (maybe delete the line creating the snowman's head), save the file, and then hit refresh in the browser window with the snowman.
+The change you made should show up!

 To get live-reloading when you change the file, read on!